MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 - During a group call, all call participants can send chat messages and share files with each other.

-- A group call can be recorded and uploaded through Microsoft OneDrive for Business or SharePoint.
+- A group call can be recorded and uploaded to Microsoft OneDrive for Business or SharePoint.
 Any call participant can start the call recording.

 ## FAQ